AFRICA

 A merger notification must be filed if:

-2. the total annual turnover of at least two undertakings involved generated in Serbia exceeds EUR 20 million in the preceding financial year, provided that at least two undertakings involved realized turnover in Serbia in excess of EUR 1 million in the same year.
+2. the aggregate turnover in Serbia of at least two participants is at least EUR 20 million in the year preceding the merger, provided that each of at least two participants achieved a turnover in Serbia of at least EUR 1 million.

 b) Market share thresholds